 Political dialog is part of sustainable governance at Clariant

 Nowadays, companies are playing an increasingly active role in society, including in the development of laws, rules and policy documents that support sustainable growth and innovation.
 Businesses are often consulted and asked to participate in such activities.
 Clariant believes that it is important to be part of such policy dialog and aims to contribute and give input where it can, in line with the company’s strategy and business objectives, in order to shape policy-development for a sustainable development.

-As a responsible corporate actor, Clariant aims to ensure open, honest and transparent dialog and communication with politicians, authorities, business associations, as well as non-government organizations, in a number of relevant policy areas such as: chemical management, climate change, energy, bio-economy, circular economy, competitiveness, trade, and innovation.
+As a responsible corporate actor, Clariant aims to ensure open, honest and transparent dialog and communication with politicians, authorities, business associations, as well as non-government organizations, in a number of relevant policy areas including: chemical management, climate change, energy, bio-economy, circular economy, competitiveness, trade, and innovation.

 Guidelines for lobbying and political communication

 Clariant commits itself to ethical and sustainable operations and development in all business activities according to its Code of Conduct.
 The company engages in an open, trustful and constructive manner.
 Clariant has adopted and strictly abides by several guidelines to fulfil such commitments.

-Finally, Clariant also openly discloses information about our fields of interest and the scope of public affairs activities in the “Transparency Register of the European Union”.
+Finally, Clariant also openly discloses information about its fields of interest and the scope of public affairs activities in the “Transparency Register of the European Union”.

 Memberships in trade associations and other advocacy forums

 The engagement of Clariant representatives in trade associations and other platforms supports strategic alignment across the industry and provides an opportunity for exchange on industry perspectives and best practices.

 Clariant is also proud to support scientific and research organizations such as SUSCHEM, the European Technology Platform for Sustainable Chemistry, a reflection of our strong commitment to developing the next generation of sustainability chemistry solutions.